-An alcohol intervention is a great way to jumpstart the recovery process for a loved one with a dependency.
+An alcohol intervention is a great way to jumpstart the recovery process for a loved one who struggles with alcohol abuse and its effects.
 Use the steps discussed above to ensure your meeting goes as smoothly as possible.

 Once you’re ready to start the treatment process, we can help.
 We assist families and individuals in finding the right substance abuse treatment options for their situation.
 Contact us today to learn more.